fusionpbx/fusionpbx-docs/source/accounts/users.rst

     The group the user is assigned.
 *  Domain
     The domain the user is assigned to.
+*  API Key
+    Generates an API Key
+*  Message Key
+    Generates a Key to use with Messages Application.
 *  Enable
     Whether the user is enabled.